 The award, which includes $1,000 and a One Matters Discipleship Award plaque, will be presented to the pastor and lay leaders of a congregation which has done significant work to make its zeros from previous years become positive numbers.

-Criteria for the award is a church who has a history of zero baptism’s and zero professions of faith for a minimum of 3-5 years and has significant increases in these two areas in 2017.
+Criteria for the award is a church who has a history of zero baptism and zero professions of faith for a minimum four years and has significant increases in these two areas in 2021.
 Nominations should include the historical record which can be verified through Year End Statistics for at least 4-6 years.
 Included in the application should be a short write-up story of how the church has turned itself around.

 Applications are due no later than March 4, 2022, and should be sent to either Kathy Gochenour at firstname.lastname@example.org or Becky Tate, email@example.com, or mailed to Becky’s attention at VAUMC, PO Box 5606, Glen Allen, VA 23058.

 Click here to open the fillable pdf form online